mcassaniti/msdha/README.md

     time.
 See the appropriate section for more detail.
   * If you set the backend container's hostname, you MUST set `MSDHA_NAME` to the container name.
 Docker's DNS will not resolve the hostname you set.
-  * If a container looses connection to etcd, it will gracefully stop.
+  * If a container loses connection to etcd, it will gracefully stop.
+There are two cases when this may happen.
+The container may have lost the connection for watching changes in etcd.
+If this is the case the container will attempt to reconnect and keep going.
+If the lease refresh fails then the container will gracefully stop.
   * If your listening port is below 1024, run the frontend container as the root user.